 His voice dipped lower than before.
 “You’re not… I mean… you can’t be… a human, are you?”

 I was sure my confusion was plain to see as I said, “Aren’t we all?”
-And, as the boy slowly shook his head, I began to realize something:
+And, as the boy slowly shook his head, I began to accept what I'd been denying this whole time.
+The terrifying truth of my situation.

 I was way, way out of my depth here.